The Importance of Adaptations, with George Bennett

 Chris Case 47:20

 Yeah.
-Yeah, we we sat down with George Bennett.
+Yeah, we sat down with George Bennett.
 He had just come off the Tour de France had an exceptional ride there.
 At one point was sitting in fourth place overall, working for his teammate, Stevie creswick, who ended up third.
 George, you know, had a few incidents in the in the last week of the race had some crashes.
 I think he actually got a little bit sick.
 You might mention that in the interview.
 But yeah, we were talking to him as he’s coming off one grand tour and leading straight into the welter.

 Trevor Connor 47:53